 - Your student might begin looking now for an internship opportunity in the spring semester.
 Many more companies are looking for internship experiences in the candidates that they hire.

 - Your student should meet with someone in the Career Office.
 They can offer advice on resume, interviewing, job searching techniques, internships.
 This office, too, will be busier in the spring.
 Take advantage of them now.

-- Your student might set up some informational interviews to begin to find out more about her field of interest.
+- Your student might set up some informational interviews to begin to find out more about their field of interest.

 - Attend on-campus events, workshops, and/or career fairs.
 Talk to presenters.
-Make connections.
-College business cards.
+Network and make connections.
+Collect business cards.
 These may be useful contacts later.

 - Begin looking for a job now.
 Don’t wait until spring.
 Get a head start on others.

 - Use the final semester for leadership opportunities.
 Find ways to contribute to the campus.
 Find ways to leave a mark.
 Make the college a better place.